|Business Law ◊ Government Contract Law ◊ Training|

 Jack did postgraduate work in government contract law at George Washington University School of Law in Washington, DC.
 He was the Distinguished Graduate of the Procurement Attorney’s course at the US Army JAG School.
 He was also Honor Graduate of the US Army Logistics University acquisition management course.
 He is a graduate of the Advanced Management Program at the University of Southern California School of Business Administration.

 Jack has been a long-time member of the American Bar Association.
 He is a Vice Chair of the ABA Public Contract Section’s Strategic Alliances, Teaming and Subcontracting Committee.
 He co-authored the ABA’s Guide to Fixed Price Supply Subcontract Terms and Conditions (1st, 2nd, 3rd & 4th ed.)
 He also co-authored the Guide To Service Subcontract Terms and Conditions (2008) for the ABA, and is engaged in writing a new editions of the books.

 Jack was named a Fellow of the National Contract Management Association (NCMA) in 1998 in honor of his contributions to the field of public contracting.
 He also earned the designations of NCMA Certified Commercial Contracts Manager (CCCM) and Certified Federal Contracts Manager (CFCM).
 He also served on the Board of Directors of the San Diego Chapter of NCMA.

 In 2006, Jack was named a member of the Advisory Board for the San Diego State University College of Extended Studies Contract Management certificate program.
 He currently teaches two courses in the program.

 Jack is also a member of the Defense Acquisition University Alumni Association.

-Jack is admitted to practice law in California and New York, and is retired from the District of Columbia bar.
+Jack is a member of the California bar (inactive) and and is retired from the New York and District of Columbia bars.
 He is also admitted to the United States Court of Federal Claims and the United States Supreme Court.

 Community Service & Avocations